OpenCPMD/Quick-Tutorial/README.md

 Quick reference guide for input and output files of CPMD.
-Main sections of a typical input file and major keywords are outlined and explained, along with the main output files produced by the code and the meaning of their numerical content.
+Main sections of a typical input file and major keywords are outlined and explained, along with the main output files produced by the code and information about the meaning of their numerical content.